raspberrypilearning/sonic-pi-lessons/lesson-5/lesson.md

 ## Learning Objectives

 - Know that computers can multitask (do many things at once).
-- Understand that a simple program has one flow of control; in other words, it has one thread of execution but programs can have multiple such threads.
+- Understand that a simple program has one flow of control; in other words, it has one thread of execution.
+Programs can, however, have multiple such threads.
 - Be able to program multiple threads that work at the same time (concurrently).

 ## Learning Outcomes